Skip to main content

 Conditions for Enrollment

 Upon acceptance to the nursing program, students receive an emailed welcome packet with the forms and information needed to enroll in nursing courses.
-All new nursing students must attend a mandatory orientation on the Friday before classes begin.
-Admission to the nursing program is contingent upon:
+Both a mandatory pre-orientation zoom session and an in-person orientation is required prior to the beginning of classes.
+The pre-orientation zoom session will take place around the time of registration.
+The in-person takes place on the Friday before classes begin and is usually 6-7 hours long.

 • Passing a Criminal Background Check and a Drug/Alcohol Test.